sreeharshau/sreeharshau.github.io/patents.md

 This page lists all my patents by year.
-They can also be found on my [Google Scholar](https://scholar.google.ca/citations?user=6WkIqjkAAAAJ&hl=en) page.
+They can also be found on my [Google Scholar](https://scholar.google.ca/citations?user=6WkIqjkAAAAJ&hl=en) profile.

+## Patents

 #### 2023
 ---